It’s that time again. A new year and another list of potential blockbuster battles for the coming twelve months.

 Another possible showcase at the finale of the WBSS, Prograis v Taylor is the fight most are hoping for in the last two.

-With two huge fights already over the line in Errol Spence v Mikey Garcia and Manny Pacquiao v Adrien Broner, Crawford v Khan gets the nod over a Shawn Porter v Danny Garcia rematch.
+With two huge fights already over the line in Errol Spence v Mikey Garcia and Manny Pacquiao v Adrien Broner, Crawford v Khan nods over a Shawn Porter v Danny Garcia rematch.

 In a division with slim pickings, it would be nice to see Kell Brook secure the opportunity to fight for another world title at a more comfortable weight.

-Giving ‘GGG’ the chance to win a second weight division title would be a more interesting affair than both meeting again (📸 Sumio Yamada) at 160.
-Canelo is currently a belt holder in two weight classes so either cannot be ruled out.
+Giving ‘GGG’ the chance to win a second-weight division title would be a more interesting affair than both meetings again at 160.
+Canelo is currently a belt holder in two weight classes, so either cannot be ruled out.

-Getting the nod just above an all-Russian clash between Artur Beterbiev and Dmitry Bivol, Gvozdyk v Jack has real possibilities in 2019.
+Getting the nod just above an all-Russian clash between Artur Beterbiev and Dmitry Bivol, Gvozdyk v Jack had real possibilities in 2019.

 Without the star power of Usyk, Briedis v Tabiti could be for at two titles in the final of the WBSS.

-An enthralling meeting in 2018 (📸 Esther Lin) puts Wilder v Fury II as the most anticipated world title offering this year.
+An enthralling meeting in 2018 puts Wilder v Fury II as the most anticipated world title offering this year.